byCM/User-Profile/readme.md

 **PASSWORD REQUIREMENTS**<br />
->- Must not be the same as the current password <br />
+>- Must not be the same as the current password. <br />
 >- Minimum password length of 14 characters. <br />
->- Must use of both uppercase and lowercase letters<br />
+>- Must use of both uppercase and lowercase letters.<br />
->- Must include of one or more numerical digits<br />
+>- Must include of one or more numerical digits.<br />
 >- Must include of special characters, such as @, #, $<br />
->- Cannot contain the user name or parts of the user’s full name, such as his first name<br />
+>- Cannot contain the user name or parts of the user’s full name, such as his first name.<br />